flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_dask/README.rst

 **Cons:**

 #.
 Short running, bursty jobs are not a great fit because of the container overhead
 #.
-No interactive Spark capabilities are available with Flyte K8s dask, which is more suited for running adhoc and scheduled jobs.
+No interactive Dask capabilities are available with Flyte K8s dask, which is more suited for running adhoc and
+   scheduled jobs.

 Step 1: Deploy the Dask Plugin in the Flyte Backend